XTLOL1/UbiwhereTest/README.md

 ```
 pip install -r requirements.txt
 ```
-Then to seed the database, run the following shell script or ```python manage.py seedDatabase```:
+Then to seed the database, run the following shell script:
 ```
-./seedDatabase.sh
+./seedDatabase.sh or ./seedDatabase.bat
 ```

 After that, everything should be setup, you can now run the API using the following shell script or ```python manage.py runserver```:
 ```
-./run.sh
+./run.sh or ./run.bat
 ```